anastuart/thesis/source/09_introduction.md

 data, diagnosis of insomnia is recommended based on subjective reports of impairment through self-assessed questionnaires [@americanacademyofsleepmedicine2005].
-However, this has led to high heterogenaity within the population, and there is a need for greater use of objective measures in diagnosis to better understand the underlying mechanisms of the disorder.
+However, this has led to high heterogeneity within the population, and there is a need for greater use of objective measures in diagnosis to better understand the underlying mechanisms of the disorder.

-The hyperarousal model of insomnia proposes increased physiological and neurobiological arousal has a causal role in creating sleep initation and maintenance [@reimann2010].
+The hyperarousal model of insomnia proposes increased physiological and neurobiological arousal has a causal role in creating sleep initation and maintenance [@riemann2010].
+Neurobiological hyperarousal in insomnia is observed through increased fast frequency EEG activity during sleep and wake [@zhao2021].
-EEG studies have demonstrated decreased SWA [@kao2021] and increased fast frequency band activity [@merica1998; @hogan2020] during NREM sleep in comparison to healthy controls.
+During sleep, ID patients have decreased SWA [@kao2021] and increased fast frequency band activity [@merica1998; @hogan2020] during NREM sleep in comparison to healthy controls, leading to diminished overnight dissipation of sleep pressure [@lunsford-avery2021].
-These dysfunctions lead to an inability to effectively dissipate sleep pressure throughout the night [@lunsford-avery2021].
 Additionally, high frequency activity is associated with poorer subjective sleep quality [@perlis2001].
-This persistent arousal prevents normal sleep architecture and causes increased micro-arousals and awakenings during the night, leading to the symptoms characterising ID.

-Patients with ID experience excessive daytime sleepiness, however the mecanisms through which they are affected vary.

-Literature has found discordant results on how insomnia affects excessive daytime sleepiness.
-Individuals with ID often report excessive daytime sleepiness *>10 ESS* [@hein2017], **and other things associated with subjective daytime drowsiness**.
-Additionally, they experience reduced sleep latency in comparison to healthy controls [@roehrs2011; haung2012], **but why can they not sleep at night?**
+Hyperarousal persists during wake, with ID being associated with increased alpha power during resting wake, indicating increased wakefulness [@fiege2017].

+Hyperarousal may explain the low levels of excessive daytime sleepiness (EDS) observed in ID despite dysfunctional sleep architecture.
+Approximately half of the ID population experience EDS [@hein2017], and often have normal or increased sleep latency during daytime sleep tests [@roehrs2011; @huang2012] These findings support the hypothesis that hyperarousal contributes to ID pathology as a stable construct, rather than just during sleep [@dressle2023].

 ## Non-restorative sleep

 Although both conditions are characterised by complaints of inadequate sleep, NRS is distinct from ID due to having a normal sleep duration and architecture as measured by PSG [@roth2010].
-Patients have a primary complaint of sleep being subjectively unrefreshing or unrestorative without the presence of another sleep disorder [@stone2008].
+Patients have a primary complaint of sleep being subjectively unrefreshing or unrestorative without a comorbid sleep disorder [@stone2008].
+Prevalence in range of 1.4-35% across studies and populations [@zhang2012] although variation in definitions and a lack of a validated measure poses an issue for classification.
 Daytime impairments associated with NRS include significant daytime fatigue, reduced cognitive performance, and reduced psychological well-being, leading to reduced quality of life and impaired daily function [@cite].

-Despite the debilitating effects of this condition, the condition was removed in the DSM-5, meaning the condition is not clinically managed.
-As there are significant differences between NRS and ID regarding sleep architecture, functional impairment, and longitudinal course [@kao2021; @zhang2013], it is important to clearly distinguish between the two groups.
+Despite the significant effects of the condition, the symptom of non-restorative sleep was removed from the diagnostic criteria of ID in the DSM-5, meaning this population is diagnoses as "other specified sleep-wake disorder" [@americanpsychiatricassociation2022].

-**variation in definition of NRS leads to impairment of research and clinical management [@stone2008]**.
-Prevalence in range of 1.4-35% across studies and populations [@zhang2012] (this paper has good references) although variation in definitions and a lack of a validated measure poses an issue for classification.
+As NRS may be its own unique disorder with an underlying neurobiological cause, it is essential to develop diagnostic criteria and understand the associated neural mechanisms to improve outcomes for patients.

-Although this population has normal sleep duration, unrefreshing sleep may be a consequence of disruptions in physiological processes occurring during slow-wave sleep, which are critical for neural function [@kao2021; @tononi2006].
+Although this population has normal sleep duration and architecture, unrefreshing sleep may be a consequence of disruptions in physiological processes occurring during slow-wave sleep, which are critical for neural function [@kao2021; @tononi2006].

-As current PSG techniques cannot reliably identify NRS through PSG data, they may be insufficient for accurately recording the deficiencies occurring specific to individuals with NRS.
-NRS patients exhibit lower non-rapid eye movement (NREM) delta power compared to healthy controls, despite having similar objective sleep durations [@kao2021]. **second sentence contradicts first**

-The lack of a clear diagnostic criteria and omission in the DSM-5 means that reporting prevalence rates is difficult, and patients are unable to be reliably phenotyped or classified **improve clarity of this sentence**.
+    ```this population does not have cortical hyperarousal```
+Power spectral analysis may present an improved criteria for classifying and
+understanding the cause of non-restorative sleep in this population.
+NRS patients exhibit lower SWA during NREM sleep compared to healthy controls,
+despite having similar objective sleep duration [@kao2021].
+This dysfunctional SWA during sleep may be associated with increased SWA
+during wake [@cite], however further exploration using improved technology is required.

 # Mechanisms of sleep